Azure/business-process-automation/README.md

 4. projectName = must be a unique project name, keep to lowercase, alphanumeric characters only
 5. repository token: copy the personal access token you recently created
-6. repository url: paste the link of your forked repository
+6. repository url: paste the link of your forked repository  - should be something like https://github.com/<your-account>/business-process-automation

 ![](images/edit_parameters3.png)

-7. Commit your updates
-  **Note**: This may take several minutes

 ## 5. Run initial deployment configuration
-1. In your local repository, navigtate to <your local repository>/src/templates
+1. In your local repository, navigate to the 'templates' directory
-2. Run az deployment group create --name ExampleDeployment --resource-group easybutton --template-file main.json --parameters parameters.json
+2. Run `az deployment group create --name ExampleDeployment --resource-group easybutton --template-file main.json --parameters parameters.json`
-  **Note**: *This may take several seconds to run*
+  **Note**: *This may take several minutes to run*
+3. When this has completed you should have the application infrastructure deployed to your resource group.
+View the resource group in your portal to confirm.

+## 6. Collect the Publish Profiles for your Function Apps
+1. You will have two function apps deployed.
+One will start with the name "huggingface".
+Open the "huggingface" function app and in the "overview" tab there will be a button "Get publish profile" in the top center.
+When you press the button it will download a file.
+This is your AZURE_HF_FUNCTIONAPP_PUBLISH_PROFILE.
+2. From your forked repo, go to Settings (local settings in the middle center) -> Secrets -> Actions
+3. Add Repository Secret
+4. Copy the publish profile contents in "value" and the name will be AZURE_HF_FUNCTIONAPP_PUBLISH_PROFILE

+5. Do the same process for the function application that starts with your unique application name.
+Get the publish profile.
+This is AZURE_FUNCTIONAPP_PUBLISH_PROFILE under Secrets->Actions.

-## 6. Create action to deploy
+## 6. Create Github Action to build the code and deploy it to your Function Apps
 1. Navigate to actions tab
 2. Select create new workflow
 3. Select set up workflow yourself
   ![](images/set up workflow.png)
+4. Copy the contents of templates/deploy.yml to create a custom workflow
-4. Run the workflow and select commit new file **Note**:*Once you've run your workflow once, you'll want to delete previous workflow runs to prevent buildup of old workflows.
+5. Run the workflow and select commit new file **Note**:*Once you've run your workflow once, you'll want to delete previous workflow runs to prevent buildup of old workflows.
+6. View the progress of your actions under the "Actions" tab.
+This can take over 10 minutes to complete.

 ## 7. Launch App
 1. Navigate to your Resource Group within your Azure Portal <insert static web app screenshot here>